4.5 ROI, Business Cases, and Recommendation Framing

 • Baseline evidence showing the current state and business impact.

-• Options considered, including doing nothing when appropriate.
+• Options considered, including the status quo ("do nothing") when appropriate.

 • Cost, benefit, and risk assumptions for each option.